zarirahmani/multimodal_assistant/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Adding your API key:
+4. Add your API key.
 You can either use the command:
 ```bash
 export OPENAI_API_KEY='enter your key here'
 ```